Schkimansky/Helium3D/README.md

 # Helium3D
-Helium3D is a 3D fractal explorer with the goal of being similar to Mandelbulb 3D, But improving on various aspects such as performance.
-It uses GPU acceleration, Which boosts its speed by a ton.
-Another aspect it improves on is a user friendly UI.
+Helium3D is a 3D fractal explorer with the goal of being similar to Mandelbulb 3D, But improving on various aspects such as performance via GPU acceleration.
+Another aspect it will improve on is the user interface.
 Currently in development, Wont work as expected.
+Theres no UI yet, You'll have to open it with godot to change the fractal.